-It’s a milestone that has helped to set DC Collectibles apart from other companies, as the Batman: Black & White line is one of the longest running collectible lines of all time.
-Best of all, with the new Todd McFarlane statue releasing in June 2020, it’s clear the popular line isn’t going anywhere.
+DC Direct's Batman: Black & White line is one of the longest running collectible lines of all time and with the new Todd McFarlane statue now in stores, it’s clear the popular line isn’t going anywhere.
 So, to pay tribute to all of the artists and fans who have worked on or supported the line, let’s look back on Batman: Black & White’s start and all of the other amazing statues which have led up to this moment.

 Fast forward a bit now to 2009.
 It was a big year for the line, as 2009 saw not only Batman: Black & White’s 25th statue hit stores, Batman by David Mazzucchelli, but it was also the first year a character other than Batman appeared in the line.
 This was The Joker by Jim Lee (below).
 Ironically, this character proved to be even more popular in sales than Batman himself, and opened the door for other characters from Gotham to make their debut in the line, such as Brian Bolland’s Penguin, Steve Rude’s Catwoman and Kelley Jones’ Bane.

 The 50th statue in 2013 was a gravity-defying piece by Sean Murphy.
 Murphy would go on to create two more statues for the line in 2019.
 One year later, in 2014, the line’s most popular statue in history would be revealed, and ironically it was not Batman!
 Bruce Timm’s Harley Quinn is the best-selling statue in the line so far.
 Since the original statue’s release, this piece has not only been turned into a 12-inch Designer Series Statue, but also a life-sized 1:1 scale statue.

 The Joker appeared again as statue #75, based on the art of popular artist, Frank Miller, continuing the character’s popularity within the line.